mamtapatil1111/House-Price/README.md

 This project is performed on the dataset from Kaggle.

 # Objective
-It is your job to predict the sales price for each house.
+The job is to predict the sales price for each house.

 # Methods Used
 1. Data Analysis